John Bennet (judge)

-Sir John Bennet (1553 - 15 February 1627) was a judge and politician who sat in the House of Commons between 1597 and 1621.
-His career ended in controversy after he was found guilty of extorting bribes and excessive fees.
+Sir John Bennet (1553 - 15 February 1627) was a civil lawyer, ecclesiastical judge, diplomat, royal commissioner, university administrator, politician, and devotional writer, who sat in the House of Commons between 1597 and 1621.
+Educated at both Oxford and Cambridge, he held many senior legal and ecclesiastical offices including Chancellor of Queen Anne's Household, Vicar General and Chancellor of the Diocese of York, Judge of the Prerogative Court of Canterbury, Judge of the Admiralty Court, and Master in Chancery in ordinary, to name but a few.
+He served repeatedly as a member of parliament, representing Ripon, York, and Oxford University, he sat on numerous royal commissions, acted as envoy to Brussels, rebuilt the University Schools at Oxford alongside Sir Thomas Bodley, and was a Founding Governor of Pembroke College.
+Regarded in his lifetime as one of Oxford University's "three worthies," Bennet played an influential role in the academic, legal, and political life of Early-Stuart England.
+His career eventually ended in controversy after he was found guilty of extorting bribes and excessive fees, though his family retained their estates.
+Whilst confined to Fleet Prison, he wrote his devotional work The Psalme of Mercy or, A Meditation vpon the 51.
+Psalme, by a true Penitent which gives deep insight into the mind of a man grappling with the moral and psychological consequences of sin, temptation, and self-examination.

 Education

 Bennet was the second son of Richard Bennet of Clapcot, Berkshire (now in Oxfordshire) and his wife, Elizabeth Tesdale, the daughter of Thomas Tesdale of Stanford Dingley and Abingdon.
 She was the half-sister of Thomas Tesdale, the founder of Pembroke College, Oxford.
 He was probably educated at John Roysse's Free School in Abingdon (now Abingdon School). of which his family were benefactors.
 He matriculated at Christ Church, Oxford in 1573.
 He was awarded BA on 11 June 1577 and was promoted to MA on 15 June 1580.
 In 1583 he was incorporated at Cambridge and awarded MA there.
 He returned to Oxford and was elected a proctor in 1585.
 He was awarded his BCL and DCL by special dispensation on 6 July 1589.

 In 1590 Bennet was admitted as an advocate in the Court of Arches.